-Skyros sits far out in the Aegean, highly visible to migrants because of its dominant mountain rising sharply from sea level.
+Skyros sits far out in the Aegean, highly visible to migrating birds because of its dominant mountain rising sharply from sea level.
 Birds drop in to sparse cover and small wetlands where they are bottlenecked and easy to see.
 Fertile areas are greenest in late April, at peak migration time, so birds rest to feed before moving on.
-With its location and topography falls of migrants are highly possible, and birding can be exciting.
+With its location and topography falls of migrants are highly possible, and birding can be very exciting.

 Possible highlights of the week: